albertusk95/distribution-shift/README.md

 ## Contribute

 - PRs are welcome!
-- You may add other distribution comparison methods, such as KL divergence
+- You may add other distribution comparison methods
 - You also may add a feature for test of significance
 - Bug fixes and features request